 Courses taken at AUS while under exchange/non-degree/visiting status can be used to satisfy registration and graduation requirements where applicable.
-Grades earned in such courses Transfer credit hours are evaluated at will count in the cumulative GPA.
+Grades earned in such courses will count in the cumulative GPA.

 Courses completed outside AUS prior to admission to the degree program are evaluated for transfer of credit hours at degree program admission time.
 The university rules and regulations governing transfer courses and credit hours will apply.